 That’s why we’re committed to building and growing Instagram independently.
 Millions of people around the world love the Instagram app and the brand associated with it, and our goal is to help spread this app and brand to even more people.

-However, over the years Mark Zuckerberg took more and more control over th business strategy of Instagram, until its entrepreneurship“>founder left the company, by 2018 as recounted in the Instagram Business Model.
+However, over the years, Mark Zuckerberg took more and more control over the business strategy of Instagram until its founder left the company in 2018, as recounted in the Instagram Business Model analysis.

-No doubt that by then Instagram had become such an important asset for Facebook that Zuckerberg felt the pressure of asserting more control over it.
+By then, Instagram had become such an important asset for Facebook that Zuckerberg felt the pressure to assert more control over it.

 By 2018, Instagram would be the primary driver of Facebook revenues (driven by mobile advertising) and a key player in the digital advertising industry.

 And in 2022, Instagram’s revenues might be as large as Facebook’s.

 In short, today, what keeps the advertising machine alive for Facebook (rebranded as Meta) is Instagram.